cty20010831/personal_site/src/data/about.md

 # Intro

-I am currently working as a full-time research assistant at <a href="https://www.digitalpsych.org/" target="_blank">Dr. John Torous' lab</a> in the Department of Psychiatry at Beth Israel Deaconess Medical Center (BIDMC).
+I am currently working as a full-time research assistant at <a href="https://www.digitalpsych.org/" target="_blank">John Torous' lab</a> in the Department of Psychiatry at Beth Israel Deaconess Medical Center (an affiliated hospital of Harvard Medical School).
 I recevied my bachelor's degree in Applied Psychology at the Chinese University of Hong Kong, Shenzhen in 2023 (under the supervision of <a href="https://hss.cuhk.edu.cn/en/teacher/470" target="_blank">Dr. Shi Yu</a>) and my master's degree in Computational Social Science at the University of Chicago in 2025 (under the supervision of <a href="https://psychology.uchicago.edu/directory/Akram-Bakkour" target="_blank"> Dr. Akram Bakkour</a>).

-Broadly, my research bridges theory-driven and data-driven approaches to improve the clinical relevance of computational psychiatry.
-I study how cognitive and affective dysfunctions manifest in naturalistic settings, focusing on decision-making, spontaneous thought dynamics, and anticipatory anxiety using ecologically valid tasks, fMRI, and computational modeling.
-On the data-driven side, I integrate multimodal behavioral, neurophysiological, and digital data streams—captured via smartphones, wearables, and experience sampling—to build interpretable, personalized models of mental health.
-Through these multimodel data fusion models, I aim to bridge the gap between theoretical insights and practical clinical applications, empowering clinicians with tools for dynamic diagnostics and personalized treatment strategies.
+Broadly speaking, I am interested in developing more naturalistic, multi-modal approaches to psychiatry.
+With the advances in real-time measurement technologies and AI-driven analytical methods, my research aims to introduce naturalistic cognitive neuroscience paradigms (e.g., naturalistic stimuli, VR-enhanced paradigms) to study the computational mechanmisms human high-level cognition (e.g., decision-making, inhibitory control, and cognitive flexibility) and understand how they fall apart in mental disorders.
+I am also interested in pairing ubiquitous sensors with cognitive neuroscience techniques to gain a better understanding of brain-body-behavior signal dynamics in psychiatric disorders, leveraging state-of-the-art digital phenotyping techniques from signal processing to time-series analysis to multimodal fusion.
+Together, my research aims to bridge theory-driven and data-driven approaches of psychiatry to bridge the gap between theoretical insights and practical clinical applications, empowering clinicians with tools for dynamic diagnostics and personalized treatment strategies.

 # I Like